COVID-19 Testing Required for U.S. Entry

 k.
 Purpose of travel to the U.S. (provide brief explanation of why urgent travel is needed and how travel will contribute to health and safety of passengers(s))

-A: If you are arriving on a direct flight to the United States, your test must be done within the 3 calendar days before your flight to the United States departs.
-If you are arriving to the United States via one or more connecting flights, your test must be done in the 3 days before the first flight in your itinerary, but only if the connecting flights were booked as a single passenger booking with a final destination in the United States and any layovers no longer than 24 hours.
-If your connecting flight to the US was booked separately or a layover in your itinerary lasts longer than 24 hours or your travel is disrupted and you leave the airport, you will need to get tested within the 3 days before your flight that arrives in the US.
+A: If you are arriving on a direct flight to the United States, your test must be done within one (1) calendar day before your flight to the United States departs.
+If you are arriving to the United States via one or more connecting flights, your test must be done in the one (1) day before the first flight in your itinerary, but only if the connecting flights were booked as a single passenger booking with a final destination in the United States and any layovers no longer than 24 hours.
+If your connecting flight to the United States was booked separately or a layover in your itinerary lasts longer than 24 hours, or your travel is disrupted and you leave the airport, you will need to get tested within the one (1) day before your flight that arrives in the United States.

 A: You will need a viral test (NAAT or antigen test) to determine if you are currently infected with COVID-19.